NickPoint/POS-system/UC4.md

-### UC-4: Notify about needed restock
+### UC-4: Notify about needed restock on the CLI start-up

 **Primary Actor:** Warehouse manager, cashier, accountant

-**Actor's goal:** Receive a notification in the CLI about needed restock of sold-out and nearly sold-out products from the warehouse
+**Actor's goal:** Receive a notification on the CLI about needed restock of sold-out and nearly(<10) sold-out products from the warehouse

 **Participating actors:** system